RavenVR/Game-Making-Using-Pygame-Testing/README.md

 ## What is this project?

-This project is to see if i can make a full game using pythons pygame. at the moment i have simple games like breakout, tetris and snake but im working on going bigger with a platformer and so on
+This project is to see if i can make a full game using pythons pygame. at the moment i have simple games like breakout, tetris and snake but im working on going bigger with better game such as platformers and more.

 ---